Databricks SQL release notes

 Note

 Releases are staged.
-Your Databricks account may not be updated with a new SQL warehouse version or Databricks SQL feature until a week or more after the initial release date.
+Your Databricks account might not be updated with a new SQL warehouse version or Databricks SQL feature until a week or more after the initial release date.

 Channels

-Channels let you choose whether to use the Current SQL warehouse compute version or the Preview version.
+Channels let you choose between the Current SQL warehouse compute version or the Preview version.
 Preview versions let you try out functionality before it becomes the Databricks SQL standard.
 Take advantage of preview versions to test your production queries and dashboards against upcoming changes.

 Typically, a preview version is promoted to the current channel approximately two weeks after being released to the preview channel.
 Some features, such as security features, maintenance updates, and bug fixes, may be released directly to the current channel.
 From time to time, Databricks may promote a preview version to the current channel on a different schedule.
 Each new version will be announced in the following sections.